 Ingredients:

 1. Fine Bulgur Wheat: This essential ingredient is a whole grain that’s been cracked and partially pre-cooked, making it quick and easy to work with.
 You can typically find it in Brazilian, Portuguese, or Middle Eastern shops.
-I personally source mine from brazilianmarket.ca, a convenient option for home delivery.
-Although you can also find it on Amazon, be sure to explore other alternatives before ordering, as prices there can sometimes be considerably higher.
+I often source mine from brazilianmarket.ca or Amazon.ca.

 2. Extra Lean Ground Beef: For this recipe, I’ve opted for extra lean ground beef.
 When handling ground beef, it’s a good practice to remove it from the fridge for a few minutes before working with it.
 This brief pause allows the beef to reach room temperature or at least not be as cold to the touch.
 This makes it more pleasant to mix by hand without feeling like your fingers are about to fall off.